mission statement

 Year-End Message from Rebecca's Family

-David, Elizabeth, Sarah, Jason, Jonathan, and Mallory
+David, Liz, Sarah, Jason, Jonathan and Mallory

-2024 In review
+2025 In review

 Shayla Harrison named chrt’s Rebecca copeland memorial intern for 2024